Respiratory Therapy AAS

 - In air transport and ambulance programs rushing to rescue people in need of immediate medical attention.

 - In case management programs helping devise long-term care plans for patients.

 This program is fully accredited by the Committee on Accreditation for Respiratory Care (CoARC).
-Graduates of this program are eligible to take the credentialing exams for the Certified Respiratory Therapist (CRT) and the Registered Respiratory Therapist (RRT) administered by the National Board of Respiratory Care (NBRC)
+Graduates of this program are eligible to take the Therapist Multiple Choice Exam, and the Clinical Simulation Exam for the Certified Respiratory Therapist (CRT) and the Registered Respiratory Therapist (RRT) administered by the National Board of Respiratory Care (NBRC)

 In 1980 the Ohio Board of Regents approved the creation of this program of study, leading to the associate of applied science degree at Shawnee State University.